RhinoSecurityLabs/cloudgoat/scenarios/cloud_breach_s3/README.md

 ## Scenario Goal(s)

 Download the confidential files from the S3 bucket.
+You'll know that you have the right files if you see cardholders_corporate.csv.

 ## Summary